KRFOSS/kali-docs/usb/usb-persistence-encryption/index.md

 In this workshop, we will examine the various features available to us when booting Kali Linux from USB devices.
 We will explore features such as persistence, creating LUKS encrypted persistence stores, and even dabble in "LUKS Nuking" our USB drive.
 The default Kali Linux ISOs (from 1.0.7 onwards) support USB encrypted persistence.

 **0x01 - Start by imaging the Kali ISO onto your USB drive (ours was /dev/sdb)**.
-Once done, you can inspect the USB partition structure using _parted /dev/sdb print_.
+Once done, you can inspect the USB partition structure using _parted /dev/sdb print_:

 {{% notice info %}}
 For ease of use, please use a root account.
 This can be done with "sudo su".